HIS 225: BRITISH COLUMBIA HISTORY

 Course Description

 The History of British Columbia is a course that explores the social, political, cultural and economic development of Canada's western-most province.
-We will trace the story of B.C. from before James Cook's arrival in Nootka Sound to the present.
+We will trace the story of what is now known as British Columbia from before James Cook's arrival in Nootka Sound to the present.
 Prominent themes will include the history of First Nations and their relations with the European newcomers; the importance of a resource-based economy to explaining the patterns of the B.C. past; the province's ambivalence towards the national centre; and the development of a multi-ethnic society.
 The course is designed to provide students with the opportunity to become active historians themselves, and thus to develop their research, writing and analytical skills.

 Book For You To Purchase

-Captured Heritage: The Scramble For Northwest Coast Artifacts.
-Vancouver: UBC, 1995.
+Unceded: Understanding British Columbia's Colonial Past And Why It Matters Now.
+Vancouver: Purich Books.
 There is only one required book for this course.
 We will be using it for an assignment in the middle of the course, and you should purchase it at the beginning of the semester.
-Captured Heritage is available for purchase at the NIC Bookstore or can be ordered directly from UBC Press at the link above.
+I have provided a link to a purchasable digital edition above.

 A Note On